der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 [getStatsFor(String dateRange)](#getstatsfor~string-daterange~)|[Stats](./Stats)|Returns an object which provides statistics for the specified predefined date range.

 ## <a name="bidding"></a>bidding
-Provides methods to access information about the keywords bidding.
+Provides methods to access keyword bidding details.

 ### Returns:
 |Type|Description|